Joan Tetzel

 Joan Margaret Tetzel (June 21, 1921 – October 31, 1977) was an American actress.

 Early years

 Tetzel was born in New York City and grew up in the Spuyten Duyvil section of the Bronx.
 Her father, an illustrator, was Austrian, and her mother was Scottish-Canadian.
+Tetzel posed for her father when she was a child.

+Career

+Tetzel signed a contract with David O. Selznick in 1942.
+Programs for her stage appearances included the line "Miss Tetzel appears through the courtesy of David O. Selznick." to ward off casting agents and talent scouts.

-Radio career
+Radio

-Tetzel played in When a Girl Marries and Woman of Courage, both on CBS.
+Tetzel's acting debut occurred on a children's radio program when she was 13.
+She played in When a Girl Marries and Woman of Courage, both on CBS.